ToniOnThrifting

 Fur coats have remained a strong trend in 2025 and are expected to continue in 2026.
 Historically, fur has symbolized status, evolving from basic survival clothing to symbols of royalty and Hollywood glamour throughout the 20th century.
 In the early 1900s, fur shifted from basic linings to luxury items like large collars and full-length fox jackets, gaining cultural significance by the 1950s as a mark of sophistication.
 However, starting in the late 1980s, the industry experienced a sharp decline due to intense animal-rights protests and evolving societal views that viewed fur as cruel rather than fashionable.
 By the 2010s, many cities and luxury brands such as Gucci and Prada had banned fur, diminishing its prominence in fashion.

-The resurgence in 2025, rejecting “quiet luxury,” is driven by maximalist trends like the viral ‘mob wife aesthetic.’
-Mainly fueled by Gen Z and Millennials, this revival is driven by increased interest in fur through vintage and secondhand markets, viewing it as a sustainable “slow fashion” alternative that avoids new animal farming and microplastic pollution from synthetic faux-fur materials.
+The resurgence in 2025, rejecting “quiet luxury,” is driven by maximalist trends such as the viral “mob wife aesthetic.
+Mainly fueled by Gen Z and Millennials, this revival is driven by increased interest in fur through vintage and secondhand markets, as consumers view it as a sustainable “slow fashion” alternative that avoids new animal farming and microplastic pollution from synthetic faux-fur materials.
 Brands such as Fendi and Louis Vuitton, along with celebrities like Ice Spice and Rihanna, have positioned fur as a symbol of power and style.
 Currently, the trend blends nostalgia for the early 2000s with contemporary values, prioritizing craftsmanship and heirloom quality over fast fashion cycles.

 How It’s Worn: